-However, as I was about to suggest he’s going to need come out firing much stronger at camp in September, his natural instincts must have taken over – “The rule is don’t come up short.
+However, as I was about to suggest he’s going to need to come out firing much stronger at camp in September, his natural instincts must have taken over – “The rule is, don’t come up short.
 That’s what I’m told.
 And Stolly did bring his own glove today, so he’s ready.
 He’s prepared.
 He’s a seasoned vet at this, I think.
 He knows what it’s all about.
 He’s got this down pat.
-I think he’s got the ace for sure.”
+I think he’s got the ace, for sure.”

 Fraser’s former roommate in Edmonton, Dustin Penner, was due to arrive any minute to join the group too.
 “You talk about funny guys, that guy is funny,” said Fraser.
 “He can outwit anybody.”

 Once the season rolls around, the Kings will have a pretty strong roster on paper.
-Something that has to be appealing to Fraser, coming from the team that finished last in the Western Conference.
+That’s something that has to be appealing to Fraser, coming from a club that finished last in the Western Conference.

 “I called my dad when I got traded.
 He was most excited about the fact the team was going to be a good team,” Fraser said with plenty of excitement in his voice.
 “They were supposed to be one of the top teams last year and maybe didn’t have as good of a year as some people thought.
 But, I think we’re right there at the top of the league now.
 I played in Chicago when we were at the top of the league and it’s a lot of fun to be on a winning team.
 To have the opportunity to win again is really exciting.”

 Now, if somebody could just tell several league executives exactly when that opportunity may come for him, tensions may start to slowly dissipate.